AOL email filters

 Though it may sound pretty technical to a beginner, creating and using filters at your AOL email account is actually very simple and offers a lot of convenience and tremendous time savings.

-Sign in from the AOL login page with the username and password and follow the steps below to automatically sort emails you receive.
+Sign in from the AOL login page with the username and password and follow the steps below to create filters and automatically sort incoming emails.

 • AOL Options and Settings